 Pleased to meet you.
 I am your friendly, neighbourhood mindflayer!
 Do not mind my tentacles or mind-control powers.
 It is my role to help aspiring authors write their books by providing them with ample ink from my squid-like appendages, or sometimes via editing, writing coaching, publisher-standard formatting, cover design, and more.
 Several titles I have edited have gone on to be nominated for major awards, including the Bram Stoker.
 You can find out more information about this process over at my Writing Coaching page.

 When going to the surface world, I take more human form as Joseph Sale.

-Joseph Sale is an editor, novelist, writing coach and co-host of Monaghan & The Mindflayer.
+Joseph Sale is a prolific novelist and editor.
 His first novel, The Darkest Touch, was published by Dark Hall Press in 2014.
-He currently writes and is published with The Writing Collective.
-He has authored more than ten novels, including his Black Gate trilogy, and his love-letter to fantasy: Save Game.
+He is currently published with The Writing Collective and has authored more than twenty books, including his Black Gate trilogy and his portal fantasy adventure Dark Hilarity.
 He grew up in the Lovecraftian seaside town of Bournemouth.

 He is obsessed with Attack on Titan and Community.

 If you love his work, you can support The Mindflayer on Patreon, where he is releasing monthly, exclusive articles on occultism, fantasy, and mythology, and how to harness the power of these sources to improve writing.